Send Transactional Messages Through On-Demand Flow

 - Save and publish the email.

-CMS channels represent publishing endpoints such as email, and you must publish transactional emails before using them in a Flow.
+CMS channels represent publishing endpoints such as email.
+Publish transactional emails before you use them in a Flow.

 The REST API calls the On-Demand Flow, which defines the send logic.